Billiam/billiam.org/_posts/2023-01-17-color-printing.md

 ## Tip 3: Use a wipe tower

-This actually servers two purposes.
+This actually serves two purposes.
 Obviously, it allows a reliable color change with configurable purge volumes without as much baby sitting while changing filament, but it also has another side effect.

 Without a wipe tower, the `m600` filament change event will take place when the extruder has completed the last object of that color for a layer, and when that's complete, the extruder will return to the last location, before moving on to the next object location.